PrefectHQ/prefect/docs/ui/events.md

 ## Event details

-You can view more information about an event by clicking into it, where you can view the full details of an events resource, related resources, and payload.
+You can view more information about an event by clicking into it, where you can view the full details of an event's resource, related resources, and its payload.

 ![Event detail](../img/ui/event-detail.png)